NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 ### Automated design and layout

 AI tools can automate and speed up the design process.
-Using AI tools a Front-end developer is able to create a good-looking prototype or mockup in minutes.
-It can also turn low-fidelity wireframes into high-fidelity prototypes.
-Other AI tools can automatically generate code from the designs.
+Front-end developers can use AI tools to create a good-looking prototype or mockup designs in minutes.
+AI tools can also turn low-fidelity wireframes into high-fidelity prototypes.
+Other AI tools can automatically analyze layouts and styling and generate code matching the design.

 AI tools to use are Uizard and Anima.

 Key tips
-- **Use AI prototyping tools:** AI tools like Uizard will help you create prototypes quickly, saving you a lot of time
+- **Use AI prototyping tools:** AI tools like Uizard will help you create prototypes quickly, saving you a lot of time and thus accelerate web and application development.
-- **Stay updated about new AI tools:** AI tools are rapidly evolving, so make sure you stay updated about new developments and tools
+- **Stay updated about new AI tools:** AI tools are rapidly evolving, so make sure to stay updated about new developments and tools.
-- **Test and iterate on AI designs:** rigorously test AI designs with real users and iterate based on their feedback
+- **Test and iterate on AI designs:** Rigorously test AI designs with real users and iterate based on their feedback.

 ### Code generation and optimization

+AI coding assistants are a game-changer for front-end development – and software development in general.
+They’re already widely adopted, too – according to a GitHub survey, 92% of software engineers are already using them.
+And there’s a good reason why they use it – AI coding assistants can significantly speed up tasks like: Code refactoring, Code generation and Writing code documentation.

+AI tools work by turning natural language prompts into coding suggestions and offering intelligent code completion.
+They will help automate repetitive tasks and work more efficiently.
+And they can be easily integrated into integrated development environment (IDE).
+The AI suggestions are based on context and the style conventions of the code.

+AI tools to use are Amazon CodeWhisperer, CodiumAI, Github Copilot and Tabnine.

+Key tips
+- **Create customized code templates:** AI tools can be used to create customized code templates based on the coding style and project requirements.
+- **Use AI to refactor code:** AI tools can help refactor and optimize the existing code, improving its efficiency and maintainability.
+- **Automate repetitive tasks:** Use AI coding assistants to automate repetitive, routine tasks so you can focus more of your precious time on solving more complex issues.

 ### Improving accessibility and user experience (UX)